dbsafe/dbsafe/README.md

 Some teams configure database tests to run against a Development database.
 Using a Development database makes writing tests more challenging and the build process may fail when developers are developing in the same database.

 A dedicated test database used for running integration tests as part of the build process is the ideal choice.<br>
-The database deployment process must run before the integration test process to ensure that the DAL and the Database are on synch.
+The database deployment process must run before the integration test process to ensure that the DAL and the Database are in sync.

 Testing code that uses SQL Server functions
 -------------------------------------------